Battle of Kwajalein: US planning and preparation

 It was necessary to take another atoll in the eastern Marshalls—Majuro.
 This feature is 220 mi southeast of Kwajalein and could serve as an advanced air and naval base as well as safeguard supply lines to Kwajalein.
-Majuro was very lightly defended and only the V Amphibious Corps Marine Reconnaissance Company and the 2nd Battalion, 106th Infantry, 27th Infantry Division were employed in its capture.
-The island was taken on 31 January 1944, without any US casualties.
+Majuro was very lightly defended, and the V Amphibious Corps Marine Reconnaissance Company and the 2nd Battalion, 106th Infantry, 27th Infantry Division were employed in its capture.
+The island was taken on 31 January 1944 without any US casualties.